grantbow/fit/README.md

 issues`.

 ```
+$ mkdir foo && cd foo
+$ git init
 $ mkdir issues
 $ bug help
+cmd: help
-Usage: bug <command> [options]
+Usage: help <command>

 Use "bug help <command>" or "bug <command> help" for
 more information about any command below.
-bug version 0.4 built using go1.12.2
+bug version 0.4.1 built using go1.12.5

 Status/reading commands:
-	list       List existing bugs
+    list       List issues
-	find       Search bugs for a tag, status, priority, or milestone
+    find       Search for tag of fields: id, status, priority, or milestone
+    tagslist   List assigned tags
+    notags     List issues without tags
+    ids        List stable identifiers
+    noids      List issues without stable identifiers
-	env        Show settings that bug will use if invoked from this directory
+    env        Show settings used when invoked from this directory
-	pwd        Prints the issues directory to stdout (useful subcommand in the shell)
+    pwd        Print the issues directory
+    help       Show this screen
     version    Print the version of this software
-	help       Show this screen

-Issue editing commands:
+Editing commands:
-	create     File a new bug
+    create     Open new issue
-	edit       Edit an existing bug
+    edit       Edit an issue
-	tag        Tag a bug
-	identifier Set a stable identifier for the bug
-	retitle    Rename the title of a bug
+    retitle    Rename an issue
-	close      Delete an existing bug
+    close      Delete an issue
+    tag        Tag an issue
+    id         View or set a stable identifier
-	status     View or edit a bug's status
+    status     View or set status
-	priority   View or edit a bug's priority
+    priority   View or set priority
-	milestone  View or edit a bug's milestone
+    milestone  View or set milestone
-	import     Create local bugs from a github repository
+    import     Download from github or bugseverywhere repository

 Version control commands:
-	commit     Commit any new, changed or deleted bug to git
+    commit     Commit any new, changed or deleted issues
-	purge      Remove all issues not tracked by git
+    purge      Remove all issues not tracked

-Other commands:
+Processing commands:
     roadmap    Print list of open issues sorted by milestone

+aliases for help: --help -h

 $ bug create Need better help
 (<your editor> Description)
-(save)
+(save and quit)
 Created issue: Need better help

 $ bug list